A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Appendix

+Video and Brands selection - We covered 155 Fortune 500 brands, covering 113 industries, the ads spanned the years 2008-2022.
+The videos have an avg duration of 33 secs.
+Nearly 45\% of the videos have audio in them.
+The collected advertisement videos have a variety of characteristics, including different scene velocities, human presence and animations, visual and audio branding, a variety of emotions, visual and scene complexity, and audio types.
+The total number of unique annotators is 484.
+Annotators were university students who were given guidelines to annotate videos and were duly compensated for their work based on local rates.
 We use the following 12 strategies as our target persuasion strategy set: \textit{Social Identity, Concreteness, Anchoring and Comparison, Overcoming Reactance, Reciprocity, Foot-in-the-Door, Authority, Social Impact, Anthropomorphism, Scarcity, Social Proof,} and \textit{Unclear}.
 In order to make the class labels easier to understand for non-expert human annotators, we make a list of 15 yes/no type-questions containing questions that are mentioned below.